Obstacle Avoiding Robot using Arduino with Code

 Working Principle of this Obstacle Avoiding Robot

 Ultrasonic sensor.
-Our robot initially goes on moving forward direction until it gets any kind of obstacle.
-During moving, every time it will check if there is any obstacle nearby by continuously sending and receiving distance-related information.
-The Trig pin will be used to send the signal and the Echo pin will be used to listen for returning signal.
+Our Robot initially moves forward until it gets an kind of Obstacle.
+During driving, every time, it will check if there is any obstacle nearby by continuously sending and receiving distance-related information.
+The Trig pin will be used to send the signal, and the Echo pin will be used to listen for the returning signal.

-So, For every check, we are seeing if there is an object closer than 30 cm to our robot.
-The check has two possible outcomes, yes or no. Yes, meaning that there is indeed some object closer than 30 cm.
+So, we see an object closer than 30 cm to our Robot.
+The check has two possible outcomes: yes or no. Yes, meaning that there is indeed some object closer than 30 cm.
 No, meaning that there are no objects detected within 30 cm.
-If there is nothing within 30 cm the robot can simply move forward as the path is clear.
-If there is something closer than 30 cm the robot must perform obstacle avoidance maneuvers.
+If nothing is within 30 cm, the Robot can simply move forward as the path is clear.
+If there is something closer than 30 cm, the Robot must perform obstacle avoidance maneuvers.

-Another check occurs to see what direction is the best way to go.
-If left is the way to go it has to turn back to the left and then go forward.
-If the right is the way to go the robot simply moves forward as it is already facing in the right direction.
+Another check occurs to see what direction is the best direction to go.
+If left is the way to go, it has to turn back to the left and go forward.
+If the right is the way to go, the Robot simply moves forward as it is already facing the right direction.